SaraLab-Group/saralab-website/team/index.md

 <!-- section dark -->
 <!-- section background images/ece_logo.jpg -->

-We are insterested in developing new optical imaging techniquesand novel image analysis tools in collaboration.
+We are insterested in developing new optical imaging techniques and novel image analysis tools in collaboration.
 We are always in the lookout for new ideas.
 {%
   include big-link.html
   icon="fas fa-hands-helping"